History of the Jews in Italy: In the ducal dominions

 It was strange that under Philip II the Jews exiled from all parts of Spain were tolerated in the Duchy of Milan, then under Spanish rule.
 Such an inconsistency of policy was designed to work ill for the interests of the Jews.
 To avert this misfortune an eloquent ambassador, Samuel Coen, was sent to the king at Alessandria; but he was unsuccessful in his mission.
 The king, persuaded by his confessor, expelled the Jews from Milanese territory in the spring of 1597.
 The exiles, numbering about 1,000, were received at Mantua, Modena, Reggio, Verona, and Padua.
 The princes of the house of Este had always accorded favor and protection to the Jews, and were much beloved by them.
 Eleonora, a princess of this house, had inspired two Jewish poets; and when she was ill public prayers were said in the synagogues for her restoration to health.
 But misfortune overtook the Jews of Ferrara as well; for when Alfonso II., the last of the Este family, died, the Principality of Ferrara was incorporated in the dominions of the Church under Clement VIII., who decreed the banishment of the Jews.
 Aldobrandini, a relative of the pope, took possession of Ferrara in the pontiff's name.
-Seeing that all the commerce was in the hands of the Jews, he complied with their request for an exemption of five years from the decree, although this was much against the pope's wish.
+Seeing that the Jewish community was vital to the city's economic stability, he complied with their request for an exemption of five years from the decree, although this was much against the pope's wish.

 The Mantuan Jews suffered seriously at the time of the Thirty Years' War.
 The Jews exiled from the papal dominions had repeatedly found refuge in Mantua, where the dukes of Gonzaga had accorded protection to them, as they had done to the Jews already resident there.
 The next to the last duke, although a cardinal, favored them sufficiently to enact a statute for the maintenance of order in the ghetto.
-After the death of the last of this house the right of succession was contested at the time of the Thirty Years' war, and the city was besieged by the German soldiery of Wallenstein.
+After the death of the last of this house the right of succession was contested at the time of the Thirty Years' War, and the city was besieged by the German soldiery of Wallenstein.
 After a valiant defense, in which the Jews labored at the walls until the approach of the Sabbath, the city fell into the power of the besiegers, and for three days was at the mercy of fire and sword.
 The commander-in-chief, Altringer, forbade the soldiers to sack the ghetto, thereby hoping to secure the spoils for himself.
 The Jews were ordered to leave the city, taking with them only their personal clothing and three gold ducats per capita.
 There were retained enough Jews to act as guides to the places where their coreligionists were supposed to have hidden their treasures.
 Through three Jewish zealots these circumstances came to the knowledge of the emperor, who ordered the governor, Collalto, to issue a decree permitting the Jews to return and promising them the restoration of their goods.
 Only about 800, however, returned, the others having died.